 Though quartz surfacing is sometimes referred to as “engineered” quartz, don’t be fooled into thinking that you’ll end up with a synthetic countertop.
 Expect pure natural quartz (generally upwards of 90 percent) mixed with epoxy resin binders.
 The care-free surface doesn’t require sealants.
 Boasting the look of natural stone, quartz surfacing has a consistent color; its color should be very close to what you see in the showroom.

-Cost : It's a bit expensive compared to other stones. price ranges from 450-1500 per square foot. and extra for Installation.
+Cost of quartz countertops is bit expensive compared to other stones. price ranges from 450-1500 per square foot. and extra for Installation, loading and unloading.

 Quartz is a great option for any budget and taste.
 Quartz comes in a variety of designs, styles, sizes and shapes to suit every taste and fit any budget.

 |Polishing||Onsite polishing||Ready to use|